Wild orbits and generalised singularity modules: stratifications and quantisation: Wild orbits: Birkhoff action

-We now start extending these statements to any pole order $r \geq 1$.
-Concretely, we proceed by first using the Birkhoff action to make an element of $\mf g_r$ `as semisimple as possible', and in \S~\ref{sec:wild_orbits_whole} use the residual $G$-action to `diagonalise' it.
+We will extend such statements to any pole order $r \geq 1$.
+Concretely, following the standard reduction theory for (formal) rational differential operators, we proceed by first using the Birkhoff action to make an element of $\mf g_r$ `as semisimple as possible', while in \S~\ref{sec:wild_orbits_whole} we use the residual $G$-action to `diagonalise' it.